KNN-DBSCAN: a DBSCAN in high dimensions: Related work

-For the Boruvka's iteration, we again assume the worst-case scenario: the iteration number is $\log \widehat{N}$, and the number of components contained in each process at $i$th iteration is $\frac{\hat{n}}{2^i}$.
-Since the number of components reduced half after each iteration, we can assume that the number of active cut edges at $i$th iteration is $\frac{m_c}{2^i}$.
+\textbf{Finding min-edges (Line 10-19 in \Cref{alg:cut_mst}).} The iteration number is $\log \hat{n}p$, and the number of components contained in each process at $i$th iteration is $\hat{n}/{2^i}$.
+Since the number of components reduced half after each iteration, we can assume that the number of active cut edges at $i$th iteration is $m_c/{2^i}$.
 Then sorting local minimum edges has overall complexity of $\mathcal{O}(2 m_c)$.
-In the step of finding global minimum edges, each iteration requires operation of MPI\_Alltoallv() with message size $\mathcal{O}(\frac{\hat{n}}{2^i})$.
-Thus the overall communication cost of this step is $\mathcal{O}((t_s \log \widehat{N} + 2 t_w \hat{n}){p})$.
+In the step of finding global minimum edges, each iteration requires operation of \texttt{MPI\_Alltoall} with message size $\mathcal{O}(\hat{n}/{2^i})$.
+Thus the overall communication cost of this step is $\mathcal{O}(( t_s \log \hat{n}p + t_w \hat{n}p)\log{p})$.